 It sure does.
 Some reference citations within AccessScience articles contain stable links called Digital Object Identifiers (DOIs).
 Normally, these DOIs link to abstracts in journal publishers’ databases.
 However, if a subscribing institution has registered an OpenURL link resolver base URL with AccessScience, their users will see full-text links to subscribed collections.
 The institution's OpenURL resolver will find any version of the specified article in archive databases, aggregators, or other active services.
 Users can then go directly to a full-text version of the cited reference.

 If you wish to set up an OpenURL link resolver, please email [email protected].
 Specify that your email pertains to setting up OpenURL link resolvers for your institution's AccessScience account and provide your institution's base URL (normally in a format similar to "http://openurl.institution.edu/resolve").
 We will confirm when setup is complete.

 AccessScience has a search widget designed to be popped directly into your LibGuide.
 Simply copy the applicable HTML code from this page and paste it into your LibGuide.

-For subscription support, or if you have forgotten your username or password, contact our Technical Support desk by email at email@example.com.
+For technical issues with site access or subscription support, contact our Technical Support Desk by email at [email protected]

 Not sure who to contact?
 Fill out and submit the form at our contact page, and we will route your question appropriately.